tongzhouxu/mashpit/paper/paper.md

 We are in the era of genomic epidemiology.
 The surveillance of many transmissible diseases is increasingly being conducted through whole genome sequencing of pathogenic agents.
-One notable example is _Salmonella_, a major foodborne pathogen routinely sequenced by surveillance programs such as PulseNet.
+One notable example is _Salmonella_, a major foodborne pathogen routinely sequenced by surveillance programs such as PulseNet [@swaminathan2001pulsenet].
 Large volumes of _Salmonella_ genomes from these programs are deposited in database systems including NCBI [@nadon2017pulsenet].
 These publicly available genomes can be analyzed in a variety of ways such as serotyping [@zhang2019seqsero2], multilocus sequence typing (MLST) [@zhou2020enterobase], and single nucleotide polymorphism (SNP) typing [@katz2017comparative].